flarcher/mgwa-pairing-table-tool/README.md

 ## Usage

 1. Make sure you have a *Java Runtime Environment* version 11+ installed
-1. Unzip the released archive
+2. Unzip the released archive
-1. Call either `start.sh` or `start.bat` from Linux/MacOS or Windows respectively
+3. Call either `start.sh` or `start.bat` from Linux/MacOS or Windows respectively

+About the start scripts:

+* Optionally, you may provide the path to the matrix Excel file (containing estimated scores of pairings) as the first argument of the script.

 ## Contributing